HimanshuLondhe/PixelCountdown/README.md

 1. **Precision Countdown Breakdown**:
    - Displays exact remaining time in **Years, Months, Days, Hours, Minutes, and Seconds**.
    - Handles leap years, month length differences, and daylight savings transitions seamlessly.
-2. **Multiple Countdowns Management**:
-   - Add new timers with event title, target date (DatePicker), and target time (TimePicker).
-   - Edit existing timers or delete timers with confirmation dialogs.
-   - Pinned widget selector: choose which countdown is displayed on your home screen widget.
+2. **Personalization (Settings)**:
+   - **Dynamic Theming**: Choose between Light, Dark, or System Default themes.
+   - **Custom Typography**: Select from Default, Serif, or Monospace font styles to match your personal aesthetic.
+   - **Hamburger Navigation**: A modern Navigation Drawer for quick access to your timers, settings, and about info.
+3. **Pixel Home Screen Widget**:
+   - **Live Countdown**: Unlike standard widgets, PixelTimer features a background update service that enables **live seconds** ticking on your home screen.
+   - **Battery Efficient**: Updates automatically pause when the screen is off to save power.
+   - **Theme-Aware**: The widget harmonizes with your system's light/dark mode and Material You palette.
-3. **Completion Notifications**:
+4. **Completion Notifications**:
    - Exact Android `AlarmManager` integration (`setExactAndAllowWhileIdle`).
-   - High-priority notification with sound and vibration fires the moment any timer finishes.
+   - High-priority notifications with sound and vibration fire the moment any timer finishes.
-   - Automatically reschedules future alarms across device reboots (`RECEIVE_BOOT_COMPLETED`).
-4. **Optimized for Google Pixel**:
-   - **Dynamic Color (Material You)**: Automatically harmonizes app and widget colors with your system wallpaper palette (`dynamicLightColorScheme` / `dynamicDarkColorScheme`).
+5. **Modern Branding**:
+   - **Digital Hourglass Icon**: A custom-designed adaptive icon that supports Material 3 themed icons (monochrome).
    - Clean, lightweight typography with edge-to-edge system navigation.
-5. **Pixel Home Screen Widget**:
-   - Companion home screen widget (3x2 or resizable) with live countdown chips.
-   - Tap widget to directly open and manage countdowns in the app.

 ---